-This ring was made with a snake skin type texture.
-I started out with a silver clay product called EZ 960 which is a mixture of pure silver and sterling silver.
+I started out with a precious metal silver clay blend of pure silver and sterling silver.

-The stone is an amethyst lab stone and 24K gold is burnished into the band.
+The stone is an amethyst lab stone.
+The ring band has a snakeskin like texture and 24K gold foil, is burnished onto the band.
+This process is called Keum Boo.
 I embedded a pure silver bezel into the clay band before firing it in the kiln.

 Making a ring using clay is a complex process.
 The thickness of the clay rolled out is thicker than other pieces of jewelry.
-The ring size is typically made 2 sizes larger than what you want the final size to be since the organic material will burn off in the kiln shrinking the size of the ring.
+The ring size is typically made 2 sizes larger than what you want the final size to be since the organic material in the silver clay will burn off in the kiln shrinking the size of the ring.

 Dimensions Ring size 7 and a half